Everything You Need To Know About The New Facebook Pages Experience

 Check Your Page Role Settings

 One important thing to check is your admin settings.
 The Classic Page Roles, such as moderator and editor, are no longer available.
-There are now two roles: “Facebook Access” and “Task Access.”
+There are now two roles: “Facebook Access” (which provides admin access) and “Task Access.”

-Anyone who was previously an admin on the Page will retain “Facebook access” after transitioning to the new Page experience.
+Anyone who was previously an admin on the Page will retain their admin access through “Facebook access” after transitioning to the new Page experience.
+Admins keep their permissions and control over the Page.
 Anyone who was not previously an admin or editor on the Page will have “Task Access” to the Page.

-If you have Facebook access to a new Page, you will have access to the following:
+If you have Facebook access to a new Page, you will have admin access and be able to manage all aspects of the Page, including:

 • Settings: Manage and edit all settings, such as Page info and deleting the Page.